-The categories of personal data processed within the framework of the service are not determined by SAGES INFORMATIQUE but by the Customer responsible for processing.
-Indeed, it is data present in the documents deposited in Zeendoc by the Customer, and SAGES INFORMATIQUE has no control over the decision that the Customer makes to deposit documents in Zeendoc nor any means of determining or predicting what data these documents contain or will contain.
+The categories of personal data processed as part of the service are not determined by SAGES INFORMATIQUE but by the Customer responsible for processing.
+In fact, it concerns data present in documents deposited in Zeendoc by the Customer, and SAGES INFORMATIQUE has no control over the Customer's decision to upload documents in Zeendoc nor any means of determining or predicting what data these documents contain or will contain.

 The Data Controller is the only Party able to determine and document the said categories of personal data.

 188.8.131.52.3 Categories of persons concerned by FCDs in the context of subcontracting

 In the same way, the categories of persons concerned by the DCP present in the documents deposited in Zeendoc by the Customer Data Processor are not determined by SAGES INFORMATIQUE but by the Customer, Data Processor.

 Customer is the only Party able to determine and document such categories of persons.